gwu-cs-sysprog/lectures/aggregate.md

 Program output:
 ```
-errno should be "Bad file descriptor", but has value "Success"
+errno should be "Bad file descriptor", but has value "Undefined error: 0"
 ```

 The set of functions you *can* call in a signal handler (i.e. that are *re-entrant*) are listed in the manual page: `man 7 signal-safety`.